Unforgiven (2008): Aftermath

-On the September 8 episode of Raw, it was announced that CM Punk would challenge Chris Jericho in an attempt to win back the World Heavyweight Championship, with the two fighting in a steel cage match the following week.
+On the September 8 episode of Raw, it was announced that CM Punk would challenge Chris Jericho in an attempt to win back the World Heavyweight Championship, with the two fighting in a Steel Cage match the following week.
 On the following week's Raw, Jericho escaped the cage before Punk, and thus retained his championship.
 Later that night, General Manager Mike Adamle announced that Batista would face JBL in a number one contender's match at No Mercy.
 Following this announcement, Shawn Michaels announced that he would be facing Jericho in a ladder match for the World Heavyweight Championship at No Mercy.
 Two weeks later on the September 29 episode of Raw, Jericho and Lance Cade faced a reunited D-Generation X (Michaels and Triple H) in a tag team match, which D-Generation X won via disqualification.
 At No Mercy, Batista defeated JBL to become number one contender for the World Heavyweight Championship, and Jericho defeated Michaels to retain the World Heavyweight Championship.

-On the September 12 episode of SmackDown, a Fatal 4 Way match was held between Jeff Hardy, The Brian Kendrick, Shelton Benjamin, and MVP, with the stipulation that the winner would go on to face Triple H at No Mercy for the WWE Championship.
+On the September 12 episode of SmackDown, a fatal four-way match was held between Jeff Hardy, The Brian Kendrick, Shelton Benjamin, and MVP, with the stipulation that the winner would go on to face Triple H at No Mercy for the WWE Championship.
 Hardy won the match and earned a title match at No Mercy.
 At No Mercy, Triple H defeated Hardy to retain his championship.

 On the September 16 episode of ECW, it was announced that Matt Hardy would defend the ECW Championship against Mark Henry at No Mercy.
 At No Mercy, Hardy defeated Henry to retain his championship.

 Almost two and a half years later at the 2011 Royal Rumble, CM Punk prevented Randy Orton from winning the WWE Championship from The Miz.
 Eventually Punk revealed that he did this to get revenge on Orton for costing him the championship at Unforgiven in 2008.

-The 2008 Unforgiven would be the final Unforgiven event, as the event was discontinued and replaced by Breaking Point in 2009.
+The 2008 Unforgiven would be the final Unforgiven event.
+Another Unforgiven was planned to be held in September 2009, but it got replaced by Breaking Point.